hmcts/finrem-case-orchestration-service/docs/cftlib-aat.md

 CFTLIB_EXTRA_COMPOSE_FILES=docker-compose.yml
 ```

-The environment variable can be set in the `.aat-env` file or in your shell before running cftlib.
+The environment variable can be set in the `.aat-env` file or in your shell before running `bootWithCCD`.

 For more details see: